rustinphares/pdf2htmlEXwiki/Troubleshooting-Crashes.md

 - The interface of FontForge is not correctly used by pdf2htmlEX.
 - The font is obsolete or malformed.

 You need to identify the cause, because each type is supposed to be fixed by different groups of people.
 To do so, pay attention to the last font mentioned in the message mentioned above.
-Suppose that the previous fraction is the last thing you saw before pdf2htmlEX crashed, you know that something might be wrong with processing the 9th font.
+Suppose that the previous fraction is the last thing you saw before pdf2htmlEX crashed, you know that something might have went wrong when processing the 9th font.
 You may want to open the FontForge GUI, try each of the files mentioned there, and see if you can convert them into different types.
-In this examples, you need to pay attention to the following files:
+In this example, you need to pay attention to the following files:

 - /tmp/pdf2htmlEX-E36Cv0/f9.ttf
 - /tmp/pdf2htmlEX-E36Cv0/__raw_font_9.ttf
 - /tmp/pdf2htmlEX-E36Cv0/f9.woff

 For each of them, open it in FontForge, and click the menu items: File -> Generate Fonts... -> Uncheck Validate Before Saving -> Generate.
-You might want to test different file format, including the same format as the input file.
+You might want to test different font formats, including the same format as the input file.
 (FontForge needs to parse the file even if you want to convert a ttf file into another ttf file).

 If FontForge crashes, then it must be a bug of FontForge.
 Note exactly how you made FontForge crashes and submit it to FontForge developers with relevant files.
 Here's [an example](https://github.com/fontforge/fontforge/issues/873).
 Be polite and patient, as it might take tons of efforts before it can be fixed.
-When the issues has been fixed, update FontForge and pdf2htmlEX should then work smoothly.
+When the issue has been fixed, update FontForge and pdf2htmlEX should then work smoothly.

-If FontForge didn't crash no matter how you play with it, it's likely to be a bug of pdf2htmlEX.
+If FontForge didn't crash no matter how you plaed with it, it's likely to be a bug of pdf2htmlEX.
 Now create an issue and tell the developers what you have tried.

-The third type, where the input font file is obsolete cannot be easily detected.
+The third type, where the input font file is obsolete, cannot be easily detected.
 It might cause both of the issues above.
 But if you see lots of warning messages printed by FontForge, complaining invalid numbers used in the font files, it might be the case.
 In this situation, you can still submit bugs to FontForge or pdf2htmlEX, but keep in mind that these are usually edge cases, which might require a long time to fix.
 The better thing to do might be to recheck the source of your PDF file and see if you can get a recent version.
-There used to be a dark area of PDF when the format was not mature, but it has been much better recently.
+There used to be a dark era of PDF when the format was not mature, but it has been much better recently.